MSU Billings Catalog

 (406) 247-3051

-This federally funded program is located on both the MSUB and City College campuses SSS/TRIO assists 400 eligible students by helping them successfully navigate college and earn a two or four-year degree.
+This federally funded program is located on both the MSUB and City College campuses TRIO assists 400 eligible students by helping them successfully navigate college and earn a two or four-year degree.
 To be eligible, students must be working on a degree (Bachelor’s degree at MSUB or certificate/Associate's degree from City College) and meet one of the following: be from a low-income background (such as Pell grant eligible), be a first-generation college student, or have a documented physical, emotional, or learning disability.
-SSS/TRIO offers the following free of charge to qualifying students:
+TRIO offers the following free of charge to qualifying students:

 • Mentoring and advising